RobertHallsey/Survey-plugin-for-Wolf-CMS/readme.md

 This work is copyright 2015 Robert Hallsey, rhallsey@yahoo.com.

-Thanks for his help and advice to Samuël van Laere <samuelvanlaere@gmail.com>.

 Icons provided free by Victor Petrovich Ivlichev <http://www.aha-soft.com>.

 This work is provided under the GNU GPL 3.0 license.